lindafoodev/highlight/README.md

 This is a repo for my personal fun projects celebrating life events for friends.

 Currently, it contains:
-* a personalized website for a baby shower
+* a personalized website for a baby shower (FE Only - JavaScript/React, HTML/CSS)

 # Scripts